 Re-register the Windows Store App

 Another form of resetting the Windows Store app is to get it to re-register on your PC.
 Click Start, type

 cmd, then right-click the Command Prompt when it appears in the results and click “Run as administrator.”

 In Command Prompt, type the following command to re-register the Windows Store on your PC:

 Once you’ve done this, the Windows Store should re-register and hopefully be back in good working order.

-Windows 10 isn’t perfect, and other issues experienced by a lot of users include the Start menu search function not working and Windows 10 making seemingly random USB connect and disconnect noises.
-The solutions are above have proven to be effective for several users so go ahead to use it to fix the Windows Store not working issue.
-One of them should work in your case.
+Windows 10 isn’t perfect, and other issues experienced by a lot of users include the Start menu search function not working and and Windows 10 making seemingly random USB connect and disconnect noises.
+Head on over to our guides to get the help you need.